libretto-ai/openai-ts/README.md

   placeholders,
 - `ip_parent_event_id`: The UUID of the parent event.
 All calls with the same parent id are grouped as a "Run Group".

+- `ip_feedback_key`: The key used to send feedback on the prompt.
+This should be used in conjunction with the send_feedback